 It is no surprise to anyone that we humans are visual.
 According to LinkedIn, profiles with profile pictures are shown 14x more than those without – grab the chance and give a good first impression to your visitors.
 It is, therefore, a huge “go” to have a professional profile picture.

 7. Can your profile handle the “WIIFM filter”?

 Therefore, your profile should reflect what you can do for potential customers – not a long description of what your product is, but what it can do for them.
-Therefore, speak directly to your audience – the user must know that they are the correct place, and you are the person to solve their problem.
+Therefore, speak directly to your audience as the user needs to know that they are in the correct place, and you are the person to solve their problem.